Tips To Become A Better Illustrator

 Reminiscing through this can make someone jealous of what others can do and insecure about what you can only offer.
 Remember that everyone is unique in their own right and produces a significantly different impact from others.

-Knowing what you can do, your limitations, and your skills are adamant in maximizing your potential as an artist.
-This can lead to you efficiently and effectively accomplishing your tasks while being satisfied, as you truly know that what you have done is truly the best you can offer.
+Knowing what you can do, your limitations, and your skills is crucial to maximizing your potential as an artist.
+This can lead to you efficiently and effectively accomplishing your tasks while being satisfied, as you will know that what you have done is the best you can offer.

 Your drive as an artist relies on discovering yourself and utilizing it to grow beyond what you have envisioned constantly.

-4. Build Up Your Own Portfolio As Time Goes On.
+4. Build Up Your Portfolio As Time Goes On.

-It is advisable for every budding illustrator out there to build their personal portfolio of outputs accumulated throughout the years to be properly seen by people you can work with.
+It is advisable for every budding illustrator to build a personal portfolio of outputs accumulated throughout the years so that they can be properly seen by people they can work with.

-Do include any output or work you have done throughout the years, as clients can see the evolution you have had and see if you are the one they are looking for.
+Include any output or work you have done throughout the years, as clients can see your evolution and determine if you are the one they are looking for.

 5. Create An Organized Timeline That Acknowledges Your Time And Deadlines.

 Being a professional artist is different from being a creative hobbyist.
-It may be contrasting to how an artist goes through with their creative process, but a definite structure significantly contributes to their efficiency as creative professionals.
+Although the creative process of an artist may be contrasting, a definite structure significantly contributes to their efficiency as creative professionals.

 Segmenting your output into scheduled parts, achieving them one at a time, and having ample time to recheck your work can all mean the difference between complete work and a lazy one.